ben-grande/qusal/README.md

 valuable qube that can hold secrets or pristine data.
 A compromise of the client qube can extend to the server, therefore configure the installation according to your threat model.

+If you are unsure how to start, follow the [bootstrap guide](BOOTSTRAP.md) for some ideas on how to customize your system.

 ## Contribute